HTTPArchive/httparchive.org/docs/reports.md

         Optional string.
 The latest date at which the metric is available.
 YYYY_MM_DD format.

+      - **histogram**

+        Optional object.
+Includes histogram-specific configuration options.

+        - **enabled**

+          Optional boolean.
+Default `true`.
+Whether the metric should be included in histogram reports.

+      - **timeseries**

+        Optional object.
+Includes timeseries-specific configuration options.

+        - **enabled**

+          Optional boolean.
+Default `true`.
+Whether the metric should be included in timeseres reports.

+        - **fields**

+          Optional array.
+Default `["p25", "p50", "p75"]`.
+Defines the field names of the measurement objects that should be plotted.
+A measurement object is just an element in the array of JSON-encoded timeseries data, containing client, date, and timestamp info as well as the measurement data.

   - **report ID**

   		Short identifier string for the report.
 Used as the URL fragment for the report page.
 For example, the JavaScript report with ID `js` would be accessed at `/reports/js`.
 Changing this value will probably break permalinks.